UBER AND LYFT CAR ACCIDENTS IN CALIFORNIA: THE ULTIMATE LAW GUIDE

-Were you injured in an accident while getting a ride from Uber or Lyft?
-Or maybe you were driving for Lyft/Uber and injured in a collision caused by someone else?
-You many need a San Diego Uber accident lawyer or a Lyft accident lawyer.
+Were you injured in an accident while getting a ride from a Rideshare car such as Uber or Lyft?
+Or maybe you were driving for them and injured in a collision caused by someone else?
+You many need a San Diego Uber accident lawyer or a San Diego Lyft accident lawyer.

-Or you can read below for the most comprehensive guide to Uber and Lyft Accidents in California.
+Or you can read below for the most comprehensive guide to Rideshare Accidents in California.

-Uber and Lyft are transportation network companies (TNC) that connect passengers with independent drivers.
+Rideshare companies are transportation network companies (TNC) that connect passengers with independent drivers.
 Also known as peer to peer ridesharing, the services have become extremely popular in recent years.
-Uber was the first major company to introduce a mobile phone app to arrange rides, but competitors followed shortly, with Lyft being the closest competitor.
 After a few years of legal disputes between cities, taxi cab companies/associations, and the TNC’s the California Public Utilities Commission (CPUC) legitimized the companies by establishing the TNC category.
 TNC’s are required to to get a license from the CPUC, have criminal background checks of all drivers, have a driver training program, have a zero-tolerance policy on drugs and alcohol, have a minimum of $1 million per incident insurance coverage.

 The CPUC decided that the TNC’s were not like taxis, because the rides were pre-arranged instead of allowing the drivers to pick up hailing passengers.
 This is an important distinction for passengers and drivers as we’ll discuss later in the guide.